openvinotoolkit/openvino/docs/notebooks/triposr-3d-reconstruction-with-output.rst

 .. parsed-literal::

-    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
-A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
-Discussion can be found at https://github.com/pypa/pip/issues/12063
     ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. descript-audiotools 0.7.2 requires protobuf<3.20,>=3.9.2, but you have protobuf 3.20.3 which is incompatible. mobileclip 0.1.0 requires torch==1.13.1, but you have torch 2.2.2+cpu which is incompatible. mobileclip 0.1.0 requires torchvision==0.14.1, but you have torchvision 0.18.1+cpu which is incompatible. pyannote-audio 2.0.1 requires speechbrain<0.6,>=0.5.12, but you have speechbrain 1.0.0 which is incompatible. torchaudio 2.3.1+cpu requires torch==2.3.1, but you have torch 2.2.2+cpu which is incompatible. torchvision 0.18.1+cpu requires torch==2.3.1, but you have torch 2.2.2+cpu which is incompatible.
+This behaviour is the source of the following dependency conflicts. descript-audiotools 0.7.2 requires protobuf<3.20,>=3.9.2, but you have protobuf 3.20.3 which is incompatible. mobileclip 0.1.0 requires torch==1.13.1, but you have torch 2.2.2+cpu which is incompatible. mobileclip 0.1.0 requires torchvision==0.14.1, but you have torchvision 0.18.1+cpu which is incompatible. torchaudio 2.3.1+cpu requires torch==2.3.1, but you have torch 2.2.2+cpu which is incompatible. torchvision 0.18.1+cpu requires torch==2.3.1, but you have torch 2.2.2+cpu which is incompatible.
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
-A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
-Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.